Simulation framework

 limiter: string

-Slope limiter algorithm; see listing for valid choices
+Slope limiter algorithm; see table for valid choices

 riemann: string